CSRG-Group/dcs-notes.github.io/index.md

 More modules will be added as we accumulate notes on them.

+Another full revision guidem which also contains engineering modules for CSE students, can be found at <https://joeyh.dev.notes>.

 ## Licensing and downloading

 This work is licensed under Creative Commons "Attribution-NonCommercial-ShareAlike 4.0 International", and the full license document can be found [here](./LICENSE.txt).
 Essentially, attribute any content to the people who made it, don't use it to make money, and, even if you change the content, share it under the same license.